Rules and Information

 Who is the Organizing Committee for this event?

-The Organizing Committee this year includes representatives of the Tennessee Human Rights Commission, Metro Human Relations Commission, the United Nations Association of Nashville and other like-minded organizations.
+The Organizing Committee this year includes representatives of the Tennessee Human Rights Commission, Metro Human Relations Commission, Tennessee United for Human Rights and other like-minded organizations.
 Any organization involved in human rights matters and willing to work is welcome and encouraged to join the Organizing Committee.

 What is meant by “art”?